st-tech/gatling-operator/README.md

   - `Affinity` (such as Node affinity) and `Tolerations` to be used by the scheduler to decide where a pod can be placed in the cluster
   - `Service accounts` for Pods
 - Reports
-  - Automated generating aggregated Gatling reports and storing them to remote cloud storages such as AWS S3, Google Cloud Storage, etc. via [rclone](https://rclone.org/)
+  - Automated generating aggregated Gatling HTML reports and storing them to Cloud Storages such as AWS S3, Google Cloud Storage, etc. via [rclone](https://rclone.org/)
   - Allows credentails info for accessing the remote storage to be specified via Secret resource
 - Notification
   - Automated posting webhook message and sending Gatling load testing result via notification providers such as Slack